payal-28/Tesseract-OCR/README.md

 This Script extracts the text written in an image and can either print the text or write it to a text file.
 Also, in this script pdfs can also be converted to images and then the text from those images gets extracted.

+Disadvantage of Tesseract : It does not recognize handwritten text efficiently.